agustinunlp/Test/readme.txt

 			<version>1.3.0.581.1</version>
 		</dependency>

-After process each word, I store it in a map, with the occurrencies, and the sentences index of each occurrency.
+After process each word, I stored it in a map, with the occurrencies, and the sentences index of each occurrency.
-After finish the words process, I sort the alphabetically and finally parse the structure values into a Json Object(I use faster classes to generate the output)
+After finish the words process, I sorted the alphabetically and finally parse the structure values into a Json Object(I used faster classes to generate the output with Json format)

 	<!-- https://mvnrepository.com/artifact/com.fasterxml.jackson.core/jackson-databind -->
 		<dependency>